 Train Your Brain

-Consuming foods cooked with canola oil is linked to worsened memory, worsened learning ability and weight gain, symptoms that all model Alzheimer’s disease, found a new study conducted on mice.4 The scientists found that canola oil increased the formation of plaques in the brain which can increase the risk of cognitive decline
+Consuming foods cooked with canola oil is not good for your brain.
+A new study conducted on mice found that this oil produced symptoms that mimic Alzheimer’s disease.
+Canola oil has been linked to worsened memory, worsened learning ability, and weight gain.
+The scientists found that canola oil increased the formation of plaques in the brain which can increase the risk of cognitive decline.

-On the flip side, separate research found consuming extra-virgin olive oil preserves memory and helps protects the brain against Alzheimer’s.
+On the flip side, separate research found consuming extra-virgin olive oil preserves memory and helps protect the brain against Alzheimer’s disease.

-Scientists at Baycrest Health Sciences links music to positive brain health.5 Research findings conclude that learning to create a musical sound alters brain waves to improve listening and hearing skills.
+Scientists at Baycrest Health Sciences have found a link between music and positive brain health.
+The power of music in dementia care has also shown how music can help those with cognitive decline or dementia.
+Research findings conclude that learning to create a musical sound alters brain waves to improve listening and hearing skills.
 That rewiring of the brain is believed to be able to help us ward off age-related cognitive decline.

-A 2017 study from Loma Linda University Health says eating nuts on a regular basis strengthens brainwave frequencies associated with cognition, healing, learning, memory and other key brain functions.6
+A 2017 study from Loma Linda University Health says eating nuts on a regular basis strengthens brainwave frequencies associated with cognition, healing, learning, memory, and other key brain functions.

-Eating a variety of nuts appear to be the best recipe for promoting a healthy brain.
+Eating a variety of nuts appears to be the best recipe for promoting a healthy brain.

 Although they’re actually a legume and not a nut, peanuts were included in the study and found to produce the highest delta response, which is associated with healthy immunity, natural healing, and deep sleep.